The $\rho$ parameter and the CDF W-mass anomaly: observations on the role of scalar triplets: Abstract

 \section{Abstract}

-The CDF claim on the W-boson mass, if confirmed, may open up several directions in the quest for physics beyond the standard model.
-We show that, in general, theoretical models which predict $\rho =1$ at the tree-level are rendered inconsistent with the CDF claims at 4-6 standard deviations if one confines oneself to the existing Z-boson mass, and the earlier $M_W$ value from either the global fit or the ATLAS measurement.
-However, consistency can still be retained at about $1\sigma$-level if one uses instead the earlier mass from just the {\em LEP2 + Tevatron} measurements.
-We show further that, in the first two cases, both a scenario including a complex scalar triplet and one with a complex as well as a real triplet can be made consistent with the new data, provided that a small splitting between the complex and the triplet vacuum expectation values is allowed.
-Finally, we comment briefly on the leptogenesis potential of such scenarios.
+The $\rho$-parameter, together with the W-and Z-masses, acts as Occam's razor on extensions of the electroweak symmetry breaking sectors.
+We apply this to non-doublet Higgs scenarios, by examining the CDF- $II$ claim on the W-boson mass.
+Suspending any judgement on the CDF claim, we show that in general, if one works at the tree level, theoretical models which predict $\rho =1$ at the tree-level are inconsistent with the CDF claims at 4-6 standard deviations if one confines oneself to the existing Z-boson mass, and the earlier $M_W$ value from either the global fit or the ATLAS data.
+We take some well-motivated scenarios containing one or more scalar SU(2) triplets in addition to the usual doublet, and show that, both a scenario including a complex scalar triplet and one with a complex as well as a real triplet (the Georgi-Machacek model) can be made consistent with the new data, where a small splitting between the complex and the real triplet vacuum expectation values is required in the second scenario.
+We will explore the consequences of this splitting, either at tree level or via incalculable new physics contribution to $M_W$, and indicate, as illustrations its implications in $H^{\pm}W^{\mp}Z$ type interaction vertices.